citelibre/RendezVous/README-dev.md

     docker login
 ```

-After you can launch makefile task (you need to install make utility in outils directory)  :
+After you can launch makefile task (you need to install make utility in utils/outils directory)  :

 For building local containers